Ghoti: Explanation

 The key to the phenomenon is that the pronunciations of the constructed word's three parts are inconsistent with how they would ordinarily be pronounced in those placements.
 To illustrate: gh can only resemble f when following the letters ou or au at the end of certain morphemes ("tough", "cough", "laugh"), while ti would only resemble sh when followed by a vowel sound.
 The expected pronunciation in English would sound like "goatee" /ˈɡoʊti/, not "fish".

 Both of the digraphs in the spelling – gh and ti – are examples of consonant shifts, the gradual transformation of a consonant in a particular spoken context while retaining its identity in writing.
 Specifically, "nation" reflects the softening of t before io in late Latin and early French, while "enough" reflects the softening of a terminal g in West Germanic languages.
 In contrast, North Germanic languages such as Danish and Swedish retain a harder pronunciation in their corresponding words (nok and nog).

+The word can also be completely silent by selecting words with commonly known silent pronunciations: the gh in the word "though," the o in the word "people," the t in the word "ballet," and the i in the word "business."